 Reproductive Health in Young Women with Congenital Heart Defects

 Reproductive health considerations should start even before a young woman is ready to start a family.
-These topics should include contraception, the decision to carry a pregnancy, and the challenges of parenting with a CHD.
+Adolescents and adults with a congenital heart defect (CHD) should talk with their healthcare provider regarding safe contraception options and the decision to carry a pregnancy.
+Women with a CHD have unique considerations with regard to prenatal care, genetics and the challenges of parenting.